NFTMozaic/create-nft-app/docs/lesson-extra-2.md

 # Integrating Pinata in Next.js

-Now, let’s build API routes and utilities to interact with Pinata securely from your app.
+Now, let's build API routes and utilities to interact with Pinata securely from your app.

 ## Step 1: Create a Pinata Utility